Last Updated: May 8, 2023

-Our Websites, including the Careers Site, contain links to other sites and may contain embedded media hosted by other sites, such as YouTube videos.
-Please be aware that Epic is not responsible for the content or privacy practices of other sites.
-We encourage you to be aware when you leave our site or engage with media hosted by another site and to read the privacy statements of any other site that collects your information.
+Our Websites contain links to other sites and may contain embedded media hosted by third parties, such as YouTube videos.
+Epic is not responsible for the content or privacy practices of other sites.
+We encourage you to be aware when you leave our site or engage with media hosted by third parties and to read the privacy statements of any other site that collects your information.

 Your Privacy Rights

-If you need to contact Epic’s Data Protection Officer or EU Representative as defined by the General Data Protection Regulation, (EU) 2016/679, please email EUPrivacyInquiries@epic.com or call +1 608-271-9000.
+If you need to contact our Data Protection Officer or EU Representative, please email EUPrivacyInquiries@epic.com or call +1 608-271-9000.